giantswarm/docs/src/content/guides/accessing-services-from-the-outside/index.md

 weight: 50
 tags: ["tutorial"]
 user_questions:
-  - How can I connect to a Pod running in the cluster?
+  - How can I connect to a Pod running in a cluster?
   - How can I expose a TCP port of a Pod to the internet?
   - How can I expose a service to the internet?
   - How to configure the host name in Ingress?